JED National Mental Health Youth Advocacy Coalition Internship Program

 Eligibility:

-- Interns must be enrolled in a college or university as a rising freshman, sophomore, or junior for the 2025–2026 academic year and be based in the United States including the District of Columbia.
-Interns must be available to travel to Washington, D.C.
-October 14-15, 2025 for JED’s annual Policy Summit. *JED will provide travel and lodging for any selected interns residing outside the D.C. area.*
+- Interns must be enrolled in a college or university as a rising freshman, sophomore, junior, or senior for the 2026-2027 academic year and be based in the United States, including the District of Columbia.
+Interns must be available to travel to Washington, D.C., July 20-23, 2026. *JED will provide travel and lodging for any selected interns residing outside the D.C. area.*

 Application Deadline: